 It is envisaged that the proposed changes will be particularly difficult for smaller businesses that do not have the resources to employ HR staff.
 To be eligible employers will require more administration of their workplace policies and processes to better prepare themselves to ensure that they meet the requirements to qualify for accreditation.

-At Access NZ we are currently working on a programme that will assist smaller businesses obtain accreditation.
+At Access NZ, we are currently working on a programme that will assist smaller businesses in obtaining accreditation as accredited employers NZ.